Kickstart to Clutter-Free, Day 1: Getting Rid of Paper Clutter

 I’m not going to share about this course in detail on my blog, because I don’t want to scoop it!
 Kathi Lipp has put together a great resource, and I want to make sure to direct you back to it.
-For me, it was worth the $5.99 to join.
 I am loving the challenges!

 Each of the 14 days is geared to target a different area of the home.
 The first day we tackle the most tedious of these… paper clutter!

 The goal today was to eliminate 100 items of paper clutter.